jacobenget/jacobenget.github.io/docs/index.md

 I also learned how much I love helping others succeed!

 ### Act 2: *Expanding My Horizons* - 7 years
+Around this time my wife and I had our first child, making it more painful to live overseas and away from extended family.
+So we made the hard decision to move back to our corner of the US.

-Feeling like I was missing something[^3], I left the video game industry and headed back to the US to explore the great wide open of the tech world.
+Minnesota was not home to many video game companies though!
+That, along with feeling like I was missing something by staying in the video game industry[^3], led me to explore the great wide open of the tech world.

-I intentionally steered my career to work on a myriad of projects, getting experience in frontend, backend, mobile, embedded development, and enjoying a 4 year groove in data engineering.
+I first joined a local friend at their startup (SenseAI) and worked on anything and everything that was needed, getting a crash course in backend and mobile development[^10].
-I worked both at start-ups and at consulting gigs, experienced the pleasure of customer-facing roles, and developed into a leader as I found particular joy working on big data technologies.
+Then I worked at a consultancy (Nerdery) where I experienced the pleasure of customer-facing roles and completed further crash courses in frontend development and big data.

+By now I was quite fond of the Scala programming language and excited to try dedicated data engineering work, so I was thrilled to join a local company (Rally Health) building a Spark-based data platform.
+I excelled in this role for a long while, growing into a technical lead and appreciating a team and platform around me that I had a strong hand in building.

-Over those years my perspective and confidence grew, as did my understanding of what makes teams succeed: responsive listening, collaboration, and taking the time to understand a problem fully before committing to a solution.
+In these years my perspective and confidence on how to solve problems with software really grew, as did my understanding of what makes teams succeed: responsive listening, collaboration, and taking the time to understand a problem fully before committing to a solution.
 And the same passion of mine provided persistent direction: my love for building systems that help others achieve their vision.

 ### Intermission: *Touching Grass* - 2 years